Exit-problem for a class of non-Markov processes with path dependency: Introduction

-In this paper we establish the Kramers' type law for the exit-time from an open bounded domain of attraction $G \subset \R^d$ of a Self-interacting diffusion \eqref{eq:SID_main_sys} with general assumptions on confinement and interaction.
-Moreover, assume that inside the domain $G$ there is a unique point of attraction $a$.
-The precise assumptions on potentials $V$ and $F$, and domain $G$ that we need for the main theorem will be presented and discussed later (the baseline assumptions are given on pages \pageref{A-1} and \pageref{A-2}, whereas their generalised version is presented in Section~\ref{s:Generalization}).
+Under the assumptions \ref{A-1} and \ref{A-2}, we establish {\it the Kramers' type law} for the exit-time of the Self-interacting diffusion \eqref{eq:SID_main_sys} from an open bounded domain of attraction $G \subset \R^d$.
 The following theorem is the main result of the paper.